Probiotics for histamine intolerance: safe strains vs dangerous ones

 Saccharomyces boulardii

-Why This Matters for SIBO and Histamine Overlap
+Why for SIBO and histamine overlap

 Many people with SIBO also have histamine issues.
 The connection isn't fully understood but likely involves: